WELCOME TO THE PROLIFIC WRITER

 10 Confessions for the Prolific Writer

 Call them confessions, principles, or mindset shifts.
-But these principles are essential for what it takes for a writer to produce at a prolific pace, grow in their craft, and build a business with their art.
+But these principles are essential for a writer to produce at a prolific pace, grow in their craft, and build a business with their art.

 1. I will talk and act like a writer